-Pumps are used in many applications and industries, being a vital equipment for any system that deals with water, from heating circulating flows, to consumer or industrial water supply, fountains, fire protection systems, and washing machines.
+Pumps are used in many applications and industries, being a vital piece of equipment for any system that deals with water, from heating circulating flows, to consumer or industrial water supply, fountains, fire protection systems, and washing machines.

-In a simple classification, pumps fall in 2 major categories: centrifugal pumps (or rotodynamic pumps) and positive displacement pumps .
+Simply classified, pumps fall into 2 major categories: centrifugal pumps (or rotodynamic pumps) and positive displacement pumps .